AlertuLabs/Hooki/docs/guides/microsoft-teams-guide.md

 };
 ```

-## Markdown Styling
+## Markdown Styling in Teams Message Cards

 Microsoft Teams supports a subset of Markdown in message cards.
-Here's a table of common formatting options:
+Here are some common formatting options:

 | Effect | Markdown | Example |
 |--------|----------|---------|